 Side by side

-| Meta Ray-Ban | Snap Spectacles | |
+| Meta Ray-Ban Gen 2 | Snap Specs | |

 |---|---|---|

 | Consumer availability | Yes, at retail.
-7M+ units sold in 2025. | No. Developer kit only ($99/month).
-Consumer release planned 2026. |
+7M+ units sold in 2025. | Consumer product launched June 2026.
+Preorder open, not yet shipping. |

 | Primary use | Content capture, AI audio, social livestreaming. | Spatial AR experiences, world tracking, hand interaction. |

-| Build tools | Meta Wearables Device Access Toolkit (public preview Dec 2025). | Lens Studio 5.0 (TypeScript/JS).
-400,000+ developer community. |
+| Build tools | Meta Wearables Device Access Toolkit. | Lens Studio (TypeScript/JS).
+400,000+ developer community.
+All 4M+ Snap Lenses run at launch. |

 | Audience reach | Mass consumer.
-Anyone who owns the glasses can participate. | Controlled.
-You supply the devices.
-Audience is whoever you bring them to. |
+Anyone who owns the glasses can participate. | Premium.
+At $2,195 per unit, your audience is whoever you equip at the venue. |

 When to choose Meta Ray-Ban

 Choose Meta Ray-Ban when the creative output is content, not a visible experience for the wearer.
-Specifically:

 - Livestream activations.
 Direct integration with Instagram Live and Facebook Live.
 An athlete, creator, or brand ambassador broadcasts their perspective in real time with no handheld rig.